Video from University of Western Australia’s Centre for Sleep Science

 Lack of Sleep is a Leading Cause of Death in the U.S.

-While the study was conducted in Australia, where one-in-three people suffer from sleep issues, chronic sleep issues are a global concern.
+The study was conducted in Australia, where one-in-three people suffer from sleep issues.
+However, chronic sleep issues are a global concern.

 In fact, research published in the journal Healthcare shows that in the U.S. alone, lack of sleep is, “linked to 7 of the 15 leading causes of death […]., including cardiovascular disease, malignant neoplasm, cerebrovascular disease, accidents, diabetes, septicemia, and hypertension.”